 Example 2: Starting withdrawing in a bull market

-Now, let’s make the reverse example.
-The first three years, you gain 10% per year, and then you lose 10% per year.
-This is how it would look like:
+Now, we make the reverse example.
+You gain 10% per year in the first three years and then lose 10% per year.
+This scenario would look like this:

 There is a 70’000 dollar difference just for starting in a better time!

-One thing is vital: if the markets are going up, you are going to withdraw less every year in percentage!
-On the contrary, in the first, every year you withdrew more than 4% of your portfolio!
+One thing is vital: if the markets are going up, you will withdraw less yearly relative to your portfolio value!
+On the contrary, in the first scenario, every year, you withdrew more than 4% of your portfolio!

 How to fight it?

-And as your portfolio go down, you will have an effective withdrawal rate higher than your SWR!
+And as your portfolio go down, you will have an effective withdrawal rate higher than your safe withdrawal rate!

 There are several ways to be prepared for that.
 First, you could have some buffer of cash.
 When the markets are up, you withdraw from your portfolio.
 And when the markets are down, you withdraw from the cash buffer.
 Some people do not like that because cash loses value quickly.
-But a one year buffer could go a long way to help you not withdrawing when your portfolio is down!
+But a one-year buffer could go a long way to help you not withdraw when your portfolio is down!

-Another way to mitigate this is to plan for ways to cut down your expenses if you need.
+Another way to mitigate this is to plan for ways to cut down your expenses if you need it.
 If you can cut your costs by 25%, for instance, for the bad years, this could prevent you from withdrawing at the worst time.

 But the most crucial part is to be aware of these risks.
-If you are aware of it, your plan will be stronger than most!
+If you know it, your plan will be stronger than most!

 7. People blindly trust in the Trinity Study

-One thing that I find quite alarming is that tons of people are citing the Trinity Study as almost the Holy Grail, but they do not know it.
+I find it quite alarming that tons of people are citing the Trinity Study as the Holy Grail, but they do not know much about it.

-The conclusion is basically that a 4% withdrawal per year would allow you to keep your portfolio for 30 years at least 98% of success!
+The conclusion is that a 4% withdrawal per year would allow you to keep your portfolio for 30 years with at least a 98% chance of success!

-A lot of people would say that withdrawing 4% of your portfolio will never deplete your net worth regardless of how long you need.
-This is not true.
-And this not what the trinity study is about.
-It was made for standard retirement, not for early retirement.
+Many people would say that withdrawing 4% of your portfolio will never deplete your net worth, regardless of how long you need.
+This is simply not true.
+And this is not what the Trinity study is about.
+The study was made for standard retirement, not for early retirement.

-The numbers in the Trinity Study are just probabilities of not being depleting your net worth after 30 years.
-If you retire early at 30 years old, you should plan for more than 30 years of withdrawals.
+The numbers in the Trinity Study are just probabilities of not depleting your net worth after 30 years.
+If you retire early at 30, you should plan for over 30 years of withdrawal.
 You should probably plan for 60 years.
 And this is not covered by the Trinity Study!

 Of course, there are ways to offset that.
 You could get some passive income in retirement.
 Another good way is to reduce your withdrawal rate.

 A thing that is also important is that the study is entirely focusing on the United States stock market.
-This means that it is only applicable if your portfolio is investing in the same assets as the study.
-So, the success rates with another portfolio need to be calculated.
+So, it is only applicable if your portfolio is investing in the same assets as the study.
+Thus, if you use another portfolio, you must calculate the success rates again.

 Therefore, you need to be careful blindly trusting this study.
-It is a great paper with exciting conclusions.
-But it is not applicable to everything!
+It is an excellent paper with exciting conclusions.
+But it does not apply to everything!

 And by the way, you should also be careful of FI examples on the internet!
-A lot of influent FIRE people are not using the 4% Rule!
-They are getting so much income from their blog or their books or their side business that they never had to withdraw money from their net worth!
+A lot of influential FIRE people are not using the 4% Rule!
+They are getting so much income from their blog or their books, or their side business that they never have to withdraw money from their net worth!

 8. People avoid the bad instead of focusing on the good

-This is something I recently heard Ramit Sethi (author of I Will Teach You To Be Rich) said.
-The main reason why people want to retire is that think their job sucks.
-They want to avoid the bad thing that is their work by retiring.
+This title is something I recently heard Ramit Sethi (author of I Will Teach You To Be Rich) said.
+The main reason why people want to retire is that they think their job sucks.
+They want to avoid the bad thing (their job) by retiring.

-The problem with that is that they do not focus on the good.
-They do not retire to improve their life or to focus on a new thing.
-They retire because they want to avoid something bad.
+The problem is that they do not focus on the good.
+These people do not retire to improve their lives or focus on new things.
+Instead, they retire because they want to avoid something bad.

 Instead of that, you should focus on the good.
-If your dream is to travel six months per year, make that your goal.
-You can try to accumulate enough money to be able to retire and travel half of the year.
-This is much more motivating than merely wanting to get out of your work!
+For example, if you dream to travel six months per year, make that your goal.
+You can try to accumulate enough money to retire and travel half of the year.
+Focusing on the good is much more motivating than merely wanting to get out of your work!

 Another thing you could do is to fix the bad!
-Many people say their work suck.
+Many people say their job sucks.
 And it may be so!
 But many people do not try to do anything about that.
-They do not try to change to a new position or a new career.
-Often, they will have tons of excuse for not changing anything.
+They do not try to change to a new position or career.
+Often, they will have tons of excuses for not changing anything.

 A journey is much more motivating when you focus on the good it will bring you instead of focusing on the bad you can avoid!